Ebbo Bastard

 William Eberhardt Bastard, also known as Ebbo Bastard (10 February 1912 – 14 February 1949), was a South African rugby union player from Kokstad, Natal.
 He predominantly played as a flanker and played for Natal and the South Africa national rugby union team.
 On 14 February 1949 he was shot dead by his wife's ex-husband.

 Personal life

 Bastard was educated at Hilton College.
 After leaving school, he started farming, which was his profession for the rest of his life.
-During the Second World War he joined the South African Army and was assigned to the Natal Mounted Rifles, where he saw service in the Western Desert Campaign.
+During World War II he joined the South African Army and was assigned to the Natal Mounted Rifles, seeing serving with the unit in the Western Desert campaign.

 Career

 Bastard started playing rugby for Kokstad RFC and made it onto the representative team of Natal.
 He was highly thought of in Natal, but when trials for the 1937 Springboks tour of Australia and New Zealand were announced at Newlands Stadium, Bastard was not invited.
 The Natal RFU were convinced he should be there, so they sponsored him to attend the trial without an invitation.

 Following an impressive performance at the trials, Bastard was called up to the South Africa national rugby team for the tour of Australia and New Zealand, becoming the first and only Kokstad player to play for the Springboks.
 During his first match, he scored a try in a 9–5 win.
 He also scored a try against New Zealand in the second test match at Lancaster Park in Christchurch.